Huskies lose at Cal, fall to 1-3 in Pac-12 play

 The game was close until the Huskies went cold in the last 4½ minutes, losing 69-59 at California.

-BERKELEY, Calif. — Ivan Rabb scored 20 points and had 14 rebounds and Jabari Bird added 16 points as California beat visiting Washington 69-59 on Thursday night.
+BERKELEY, Calif. — Now four games into their Pac-12 men’s basketball season, coach Lorenzo Romar’s Washington Huskies continue to struggle.

-The Huskies (8-8, 1-3 in Pac-12) erased a 10-point Cal lead with a quick 10-point surge early in the second half and the game was close until the Huskies went cold in the last 4½ minutes.
+Ivan Rabb scored 20 points and had 14 rebounds and Jabari Bird added 16 points as California beat visiting Washington 69-59 on Thursday night.

-A layup by David Crisp at 4:35 pulled Washington within 59-57 but the Huskies didn’t score again until a layup by Noah Dickerson with 1:48 to play.
-That was the only UW basket in the final seven attempts.
+The Huskies (8-8, 1-3 in Pac-12) erased a 10-point Cal lead with a quick 10-point surge early in the second half, and the game was close until Washington went cold in the last 4½ minutes.

 Saturday